mindcrime/XmppExperiments/README.md

-# XmppExperiments
+# XmppSandobx

-Playground for messing around with XMPP code
+Sandbox for XMPP projects and experiments.